IntentArchitect/Intent.Modules/docsProject/articles/UserManual/ApplicationConfiguration.md

 # Application Configuration

-The  screen is where you configure / describe your applications code project structure.
+Describe your application's code project structure.
+Here you conceptually lay out how the physcial code structure you would like, or how it actually is if you are using Intent Architect against an existing code base.
+The are 2 main purposes behind describing this structure:-
+- Flexability, allowing you to map out where you would like the generated code outputs to go.
+- Generate and/or manage your actual code projects and solutions

+Generated code is mapped to the projects through a role system.
+Templates in Modules target roles (defined by the Tempalte creator), when such a module is added to your application those roles becomes available on this screen for assignment.
+Assigning a role to a project is effectivly saying 'Place all generated output related to this role into this project'.
+It is recommended to use standard conventions for roles e.g. Domain, Persistence, UI, Services, Contracts, etc.

 ![Image of the Application Configuration](../../images/UserManual/ApplicationConfiguration.png)

 ## 1. Save
-Save your changes, save the world.
+Save your application configuration, save the world.

 ## 2. Project
-Add one or more projects, these projects represent the physcial code projects you are generating code for.
+Add one or more projects, these projects represent the actual code projects of your code solution.
 These projects can either be created by Intent Architect or be existing projects.
-Projects have project types, project type are dynmic and available in Intent Architect through modules.
+Projects have project types, project types are dynmaic and available in Intent Architect through modules.
+Our Visual Studio module ships with several standard .Net project types.

 ## 3. Assigned Roles
-These are the Roles currently assigned to this specific projects.
-Code generating modules, typically specify which role their output should target.
-In this way you are essentially mapping the code generation outputs to your projects.
+These are the roles currently assigned to this specific projects.
+These roles mean that any generated code targeting these roles will be placed in this project.

 ## 4. Unassigned Roles
-This is a list of roles, which have been registerd with Intent Architect through the modules you have added to your application, which are currently not mapped onto a project.
-These roles need to be mapped to a specific project.
+This is a list of roles which have been registerd, through the modules you have added to your application, which are currently not mapped onto a project.
+These roles need to be mapped to the desired projects.

-## 5. Properties
+## 5. Properties window
 Show the properties of the currently selected item, and typically allows them to be edited.
+There is also a context menu available on items for editing.